Dherse/magritte/README.md

 ### Error handling

 The *Vulkan* spec (`vk.xml`) provides detailed information on each functions.
 These include the specific success and error codes that each function may return.
 Magritte uses the success codes to return a result for which the success may not be `VK_SUCCESS` but another success code such as `VK_TIMEOUT`.
 This means that errors returned by Magritte functions are actually hard errors and not additional results.

+### Native format support (future feature)

+One of the end goals for magritte is to support all common Vulkan formats using generated struct and code along with some crates for decoding and encoding compressed formats.
+All of this will be available using feature flag so that it may remain optional.